BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*Drawing upon their dark powers, the caster inflicts this wicked spell upon their foe, rendering their victim utterly helpless.
-In their paralysed and vulnerable state, those that find themselves under this power often find themselves at the mercy of their enemies.*

 This power targets one enemy model within range.
 The target is immediately paralysed.
 It is knocked Prone and may do nothing until it recovers, including using Active special rules.
 The target may make no Duel rolls and will automatically lose any Duels it takes part in unless joined by a friendly model.

 **Channelled** — At the end of each turn that the target remains Paralysed, they suffer one Strength 5 hit.